leviathanbadger/cc-web-components/PROJECT-PLAN.md

 ## Potential Challenges and Mitigations

-Building a library that spans Rust and Web technologies comes with several challenges.
+Building a component library comes with several challenges.
 Below is a list of some technical or architectural pain points we anticipate, along with proposed solutions or best practices to address them:

-  - Rust/WASM Build Integration: Coordinating the Rust build (to produce WebAssembly) with the front-end build can be tricky.
-If not automated, developers might have to manually recompile the Rust code whenever it changes.
-Mitigation: Use a tool like wasm-pack to compile Rust into a ready-to-use NPM package, or a Vite plugin to trigger Rust compilation.
-We can add a step in the Vite dev server that watches for changes in the Rust src and rebuilds the WASM.
-    Another approach is to include the wasm-bindgen output as part of the npm build script.
-    By scripting this or using a plugin, we ensure that whenever npm run build or npm run dev is executed, the latest Rust code is compiled to my_component.wasm and included.
-Vite’s documentation notes that WebAssembly ES module integration isn’t native yet, but using the `?init` import or community plugins is the way to go.
-We will follow those recommendations so that the Rust side seamlessly integrates with the JS bundler.

-  - Passing Data Between JS and WASM: Communication overhead between JavaScript and WebAssembly can be a concern, especially if we call into WASM on every animation frame or pointer move.
-    Unoptimized calls could become a bottleneck.
-Mitigation: Design the interface between JS and Rust carefully.
-For example, if continuous pointer moves are sending many events, consider debouncing or processing them in Rust entirely.
-We can have the Rust code maintain state and only send needed updates to JS (or vice versa).
-Also, using simple data types (numbers, arrays) that map directly to WASM memory will minimize overhead.
-In critical loops, prefer to keep logic on one side (all-JS or all-Rust) rather than bouncing back and forth each frame.
-Fortunately, modern JS engines and WASM are pretty fast at calling each other, but we will profile if performance issues arise and adjust (e.g., batch updates, or move more logic into Rust to avoid excessive calls).

-  - Bundle Size and Distribution: Including a WebAssembly binary and the supporting JS could inflate our package size.
-Also, ensuring the .wasm file is correctly published to NPM and loaded by consumers is a point of complexity.
-Mitigation: Use release-mode optimizations for Rust (and enable wasm-opt if possible) to keep the WASM binary small.
-WebAssembly can be very compact, but debug info can bloat it, so we will produce minified WASM for releases.
-    For distribution, since we’ll use Vite’s library build, we might let Vite handle inlining small WASM files or copying them.
-Vite will inline .wasm below a certain size into the bundle (base64 encoded) or otherwise treat it as an asset and automatically fetch it at runtime.
-We’ll test the consumer experience: ideally, a user installing our NPM package can just import the component, and behind the scenes the JS will fetch or instantiate the WASM.
-We’ll document if any extra steps are needed.
-Additionally, we should provide both ESM and UMD builds (which Vite can do) so that the library can be used in a `<script>` tag or in Node-based toolchains.
-Care will be taken to mark heavy dependencies as external if needed, and to tree-shake unused code, so apps only pay for what they use.
+  - Bundle Size and Distribution: Keeping the library small is important.
+Mitigation: use Vite’s library build so only the necessary code is included, mark heavy dependencies as external when appropriate, and rely on tree shaking so apps only pay for what they use.

-  - Development Environment Setup Complexity: Setting up a project with both a Node.js toolchain and Rust toolchain could be a barrier (developers need to install Rust, etc.).
-Mitigation:
+  - Development Environment Setup Complexity: Setting up the Node.js toolchain and other dependencies could be a barrier for contributors.
+Mitigation: clearly document the setup steps and provide helper scripts where possible so the project is easy to get running.
-    Clearly document the setup steps (as we will in this plan) and consider automating some checks.
-For example, our project’s README can note “Install Rust via rustup before running build.”
-In the GitHub Actions CI, we will use actions-rs/toolchain to ensure Rust is installed, and the Node environment for Vite, so that the build always has both available.
-    We could also create a script that checks for Rust and prints a friendly message if not found.
-Using a monorepo structure (with perhaps a Yarn/NPM workspace and a Cargo project) will help isolate concerns but also means one repository to clone that has everything.
-    As long as instructions are clear, this should be manageable.

   - Testing Web Components with Shadow DOM: Writing automated tests for shadow DOM elements can be a bit involved, because test code might need to pierce into the shadow DOM to query